-Dehumidifiers, equipped with compressors, contain refrigerant under high pressure; oil is also contained in the compressor and refrigeration circuit(s).
-Some dehumidifiers may also contain other liquids such as glycol mixtures and pool water.

-Be aware that refrigerant may not contain an odour.
+- Dehumidifiers, equipped with compressors, contain refrigerant under high pressure; oil is also contained in the compressor and refrigeration circuit(s).
+Some dehumidifiers may also contain other liquids such as glycol mixtures and pool water. - A2L group refrigerant, used in compressor(s) circuit(s), is classified as mildly flammable! - Be aware that refrigerant may not contain an odour.